This post is part of our honeymoon series. You can read more about it here.

 - Eat before going: Related to the point above, I found this museum more tiring than the Louvre!
 Be sure to eat something before so you can explore longer.

-- Stay for 2-4 hours: I wasn’t sure how long we would need to allot for the museum, but I think about three hours is the sweet spot.
+- Stay for 2-4 hours: I wasn’t sure how much time we needed to allot for visiting teamLab Borderless, but I think about three hours is the sweet spot.
 You may need more time if it’s busy and you find yourself waiting in line for exhibits.